rust-lang/book/README.md

 ## Graphviz dot

-This is mostly for Carol's reference because she keeps having to look it up.
+This is mostly for Carol’s reference because she keeps having to look it up.

-We're using [Graphviz](http://graphviz.org/) for some of the diagrams in the book.
+We’re using [Graphviz](http://graphviz.org/) for some of the diagrams in the book.
 The source for those files live in the `dot` directory.
 To turn a `dot` file, for example, `dot/trpl04-01.dot` into an `svg`, run: